 The group responsible for the company's strategic decisions and initiatives

-Corporate Development (Corp Dev) is the group at a corporation responsible for strategic decisions to grow and restructure its business, establish strategic partnerships and/or achieve organizational excellence.
-It is a function that aims to create opportunities for the company by carrying out mergers and acquisitions (M&A), divestitures, and deals wthat leverage the value of the company’s business platform.
+Corporate Development (Corp Dev) is the group at a corporation responsible for strategic decisions to grow and restructure its business, establish strategic partnerships, and/or achieve organizational excellence.
+The purpose of Corp Dev is to create opportunities for the company through actions such as mergers and acquisitions (M&A), divestitures, and deals that leverage the value of the company’s business platform.

-Corporate development is needed by a company to create and execute innovative strategies which will help the company harness its competitive advantage and thereby:
+Corporate development is needed by a company to create and execute innovative strategies that will help the company harness its competitive advantage and thereby:

-On one hand, Corporate development is an essential inward-looking function for an organization.
+In one sense, corporate development is an essential inward-looking function for an organization.
 It is required to fill gaps in the organization’s geographical outreach and product portfolio.

-On the other hand, corporate development is also considered to be an essential outward looking function for an organization.
-This is so because organizations are dynamic enterprises with valuable assets that can be monetized and grown through different combinations of deals and partnerships.
+On the other hand, corporate development is also an essential outward-looking function for an organization.
+This is so because organizations are dynamic enterprises, with valuable assets, that can be monetized and grown through different combinations of deals and partnerships.
 Thus, the corporate development department is required to innovate and create a range of business partners and transaction alternatives.

-Under such an organizational model, the corporate development department is lean i.e. it has very few Corp Dev professionals.
-This lean team depends on a network of external and internal resources for providing subject matter expertise when evaluation partnerships and strategic transactions.
+Under this an organizational model, the corporate development department is lean – i.e., it consists of very few Corp Dev professionals.
+This lean team depends on a network of external and internal resources for providing subject matter expertise when evaluating potential partnerships and strategic transactions.

-The following strategies are commonly used while carrying out corporate development:
+The following strategies are commonly used to achieve the goals of corporate development:

-In the marketplace, being reputed as a “partner” of choice provides the company with a competitive advantage.
-This is so because stable partnerships, comprising of a number of organizations, provide all the partners with economies of scale.
+Having a reputation in the marketplace as a “partner” of choice provides a company with a competitive advantage.
+This is so because stable partnerships, comprised of a number of organizations, provide all the partners with economies of scale.
 Furthermore, in order to avoid a price war/a race to the bottom with a potential competitor, companies often prefer establishing partnerships with them.
-Also, forming partnerships is (usually) less capital intensive than acquiring a firm.
-Thus, given the demand for establishing partnerships in innovative ways, knowing how to establish sustainable partnerships with other organizations creates a competitive advantage for the firm.
-However, negotiating a deal agreeable to all parties involved is difficult.
+Also, forming partnerships is (usually) much less capital intensive than acquiring a firm.
+Thus, given the demand for establishing partnerships in innovative ways, knowing how to establish sustainable partnerships with other organizations creates a competitive advantage.

-Companies face internal and external pressure to make sure that the portfolios of the company are using capital in an efficient manner.
+Companies face both internal and external pressure to make sure that the portfolios of the company are using capital in an efficient manner.
 As a result, divestitures and carve-outs have become an increasingly important strategy for companies.
 Offloading assets in a planned fashion, based on regular reviewing of the company portfolio, can result in high return for the company.
-This function also requires extensive financial modeling, Excel skills, and a strong understanding of business valuation techniques.
+This is another Corp Dev function that requires extensive financial modeling, Excel skills, and a strong understanding of business valuation techniques.

-Strategic alliances allow the companies involved in the alliance to manage their risk better, leverage core capabilities and assets and speed up new market entry.
-Strategic alliances are especially prudent vehicles for entering emerging markets like India, China and Brazil because they help the company entering the new country form the required business relationship and learn the relevant business practices faster than would have been possible otherwise.
-Furthermore, strategic alliances also result in a more efficient use of capital as the cost of the investment is shared and the risk is dispersed among the partners in accordance with their skill set/asset base.
+Strategic alliances enable the companies involved in the alliance to manage their risk better, leverage core capabilities and assets, and speed up entry into new markets.
+Strategic alliances are especially prudent vehicles for entering emerging markets like India, China, and Brazil because they help the company entering the new country form the required business relationships and learn the relevant business practices faster than would have been possible otherwise.
+Furthermore, strategic alliances often result in a more efficient use of capital, as the cost of the investment is shared and the risk dispersed among the partners in accordance with their skill set/asset contribution.

-Activist shareholders and hedge funds often exert external pressure on the company by stating their preferences and views regarding the company’s performance and strategic direction.
-The demands put forth by such investors act as incentives for the corporate development team to engineer new kinds of deals with optimizing shareholder value.
+Activist shareholders and hedge funds often exert external pressure on a company by stating their preferences and views regarding the company’s performance and strategic direction.
+The demands put forth by such investors act as incentives for the corporate development team to engineer new kinds of deals for optimizing shareholder value.

 The most commonly used metrics for measuring the performance of a company’s corporate development department are:

-An effective Corp Dev department has the ability to assess value and risk in an accurate fashion, generate a significant number of deals, acquire targets and drive business strategy.
+An effective Corp Dev department has the ability to assess value and risk accurately, generate a significant number of deals, acquire targets, and drive an optimal and successful business strategy.

 Source: M&A financial modeling course from CFI.

 Corp Dev helps a company define the strategy optimal for its growth.
-You can learn more by exploring these additional resources:
+You can learn more by exploring these additional resources, freely provided by CFI: